 In response to GB's comments, ERA (Mr Skibinski) informed the meeting about the scope of work and tasks of the NCPs.
 The main reason for having an NCP appointed by the Contracting State (this appointment is obligatory in the EU) was to provide an active and coordinated role in the implementation of TAF/TAP.
-For example, with the help of NCPs, ERA was annually reporting the level of implementation of the TAF/TAP TSI within the EU Member States.
+For example, with the help of NCPs, ERA was annually reporting were helping to measure the level of implementation of the TAF/TAP TSI within the EU Member States by submitting annual reports to ERA.